Log Coveo events from GTM (Deprecated)

 Configure a log event tag

-Whenever an end user accesses the product detail view in your commerce catalog or an add to cart, you would send that specific event tag.
+Whenever an visitor accesses the product detail view in your storefront or adds a product to their cart, you would send that specific event tag.
 These events are important for Coveo ML to provide relevant commerce-related recommendations, and can also be useful for usage analytics reporting.
-For example, to see whether end users viewing a product detail page end up purchasing those products.
+For example, to see whether visitors viewing a product detail page end up purchasing those products.

-The following list contains user actions you may log as events:
+The following list contains required commerce-related user actions you may log as events:

 'add' or 'remove'